merdok/homebridge-miot/README.md

 - `shutdownTimer` [optional]
 Show a slider (as light bulb) which allows to set a shutdown timer in minutes. **Default: false**
 - `horizontalAngleButtons` [optional]
 Whether the angle buttons service is enabled.
-This allows to create buttons which can switch between different horizontal oscillation angles. **Default: "" (disabled)**
+This allows to create buttons which can change between different horizontal oscillation angles. **Default: "" (disabled)**
   - Set an array of numeric values.
 Possible values depend on the fan model
-  - Some fans support predefined angle buttons, in the case if the property is not specified the angle buttons are retrieved from the fan and displayed as switches.
-If you want to prevent that behaviour set the property value as an empty array **[]** or **false**
+  - Some fans support predefined angle buttons, in the case the specified angles are ignored and the supported angle buttons are retrieved from the fan and displayed as switches
   - Tapping the active oscillation angle button will disable oscillation completely
 #### Ceiling Fan specific configuration fields
 - `fanLevelControl` [optional]